EMILY

 Emily is also an associate member of the SDC (Stage Directors and Choreographers Society) and a co-editor of the SDC Journal Peer Reviewed Section.

 Outside of theatre, Emily is a yoga practitioner and instructor, distance runner, coffee lover, globetrotter (of the traveling, rather than the basketball-playing, kind), and a Wonder Woman and Buffy the Vampire Slayer fan.
-She is regularly "assisted" in all of her work by Bogart the Cat.
+She is regularly "assisted" & "supervised" in her work by Dexter & Oliver, her two black cats.